-Public Holidays in Nigeria for 2022 and 2023
+Public Holidays in Nigeria for 2024 and 2025

-It is said that “all work and no play makes Jack a dull boy,” but apparently this phrase does not apply to Jack alone as we all need some sort of rest from work from time to time, hence the need for a public holiday every now and then, however, some countries seem to be overdoing it.
+Public Holidays in Nigeria are usually between 13 and 15 days every year.
 It is on record that while countries like Mexico, Canada, and the UK get 8 public holidays in a year and South Africa, the USA, Spain, Italy, and Greece, get 12.
 Cambodia tops the list with 28 public holidays in a year; this is an average of 2.33 per month, making it the highest in the world at the moment.

-In Africa, Eygpt tops the list with 21 public holidays in a year, and Nigeria is not left behind as it takes the stage as one of the countries in Africa with the highest number of holidays in a year observing between 13 and 15 public holidays annually.
+In Africa, Egypt tops the list with 21 public holidays in a year, and Nigeria is not left behind as it takes the stage as one of the countries in Africa with the highest number of holidays in a year observing between 13 and 15 public holidays annually.
 Since Christianity and Islam are the country’s most widely adopted religions, public holidays in Nigeria are mainly made of Christian and Islamic festivals.
 But then, the Nigerian public holidays are not only limited to these religious celebrations as the nation also observes national and international holidays.

 A Brief History of Public Holidays In Nigeria